Scottish Place Names

 - Borland Manor - there are places called Borland in East Ayrshire, East Renfrewshire, Perth & Kinross and South Lanarkshire.
 There is also a Borland House in Stirling.

-- Braeburn - an inversion of Burnbrae, a place name commonly found in Scotland.
+- Braeburn - this is probably an inversion of Burnbrae, a place name commonly found in Scotland.
 'Brae' (pronounced bray) is a Scots word meaning a hill or hillside and 'burn' is a Scots word for a stream or creek.

 - Bruceton (Perth & Kinross).
 Bruce is also a Scottish and northern English family name of Norman origin.

-- Carnegie (Angus) and East Carnegie by association.
+- Carnegie and East Carnegie - there is a place called Carnegie in Angus.
 These communities were named as a compliment to the steel magnate and philanthropist Andrew Carnegie (1835-1918) who was born in Dunfermline, Fife - see the illustration of his birthplace.
 Carnegie founded the largest iron and steel works in the USA and retired, a multimillionaire, to Skibo Castle in Sutherland, Highland.
 Among the many beneficiaries of his estate were universities and public libraries in both America and Britain and numerous institutes and trusts were set up including the Pittsburgh Carnegie Institute.
 Espenshade (1995) notes that Andrew Carnegie gave the borough of Carnegie an "excellent library" after its incorporation in 1894 and after the borough was named in his honour.
 It may interest readers to learn that the suburb of Carnegie in Melbourne, Australia, was also named in honour of Andrew Carnegie.
 See also the Cultural Legacy of Andrew Carnegie elsewhere on this site.

-- Central Highlands - possibly recalling the Highlands of Scotland.
+- Central Highlands - possibly recalling the Highlands of Scotland but more likely a name that is descriptive of the terrain.

 - Cochrans Mills - Cochran is a variant of the Scottish family name of Cochrane.
 The only place in the British Isles with this name is Cochrane Pike, over the border in Northumberland.